Live Blackjack Rules

 To place a bet, the Player must click on the chip value that they wish to wager.

 Press Deal to begin the game once a wager has been placed.
-The Player gets two cards face up and the Dealer gets two cards.
+The Player gets two cards face up, and the Dealer gets the first card face up and the second card face down.

 Player desires another card to be dealt.
 The Player may take a hit at any time before standing.